matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

 The groups are referenced by name as:

 ```
-["1536","2048","3072","4096","6144","8192","1536MODP","2048MODP",
-"3072MODP","4096MODP","6144MODP","8192MODP"]
+["2048","3072","4096","6144","8192","1536MODP","2048MODP","3072MODP","4096MODP","6144MODP","8192MODP"]
 ```

-Note that the ``"1024"` is explicitly excluded as it is now too small to provide practical security.
+Note that the `"1024"` and `"1536"` are explicitly excluded as they are now too small to provide practical security.

-The supported hashes are a list of supported hashes by the server.
+The supported password hashes are a list of supported password hashes by the server, referred to as `PH()` throughout this MSC.
 Initially for this MSC we suggest supporting pbkdf2 and bcrypt, though this may change over time.
+The supported hashes are the hashfunctions used for all other hash calculations, referred to as `H()` throughout this MSC.
+Initially we suggest at least supporting `SHA256` and `SHA512`.

 The client then chooses a supported srp group from the SRP specification, and a hash function from the supported list and generates a random salt `s`.
 The client then calculates the verifier `v` as:

-	x = H(s, p)
+	x = PH(p, s)
 	v = g^x

-Here H() is the chosen secure hash function, p is the user specified password, and `g` is the generator of the selected srp group.
+Here PH() is the chosen secure password hash function, p is the user specified password, and `g` is the generator of the selected srp group.
 Note that all values are calculated modulo N (of the selected srp group).